totaldekadens/Marbodal/README.md

-# Marbodal Landing page - Ongoing
+# Marbodal Landing page

-My goal is to visually come as close as possible to Marbodals website using Next.js and Tailwind.
+My goal was to visually come as close as possible to Marbodals website using Next.js and Tailwind.

 ## Getting Started